 In the novel Les Miserables, Victor Hugo tells the story of Fantine, a young woman who turns to prostitution when it’s the only way she can provide for the young daughter she loves.
 Hers is a story of the boundless love of a mother.
 Fantine is a fictional character, yet her story is true for far too many women around the world.
-And while many people write them off as women who are no longer worthy of care, a local Nazarene church near a red-light area in Mumbia, India, has been reaching out to women in prostitution through drop-in centers.
+And while many people write them off as women who are no longer worthy of care, a local Nazarene congregation near a red-light area in a large city in India has been reaching out to women in prostitution through drop-in centers.

-The centers are named Jivan Asha, which means “hope of life.”
+The centers are named Hope of Life.
 They have started two centers so far to provide care for children in the area and to provide hope and possibilities for a new life to women like Pari (not her real name).

 Pari was born into a small family in a remote village in eastern India.
 She got an education and married a good man.
 They had a baby boy, and life was happy.
 But when her husband passed away, that happiness died, too.
 The young mother searched for work to provide for her son, but she found nothing.

-One day a friend came to her village and invited her to Mumbai.
+One day a friend came to her village and invited her to the city.
 The friend promised a good job making enough money to care for herself and her child.

 “I felt like I was in hell, but there was no other way,” she said.

 That was 20 years ago.
 Now, Pari continues in prostitution to provide for her children.